LaxarJS/shop-demo/docs/tutorials/article_browser_widget.md

 [shop_demo/includes/widgets/shop_demo/article_browser_widget/spec/spec_data.json](../../includes/widgets/shop_demo/article_browser_widget/spec/spec_data.json)

-To test whether the widget reflects updates of the resource we add another describe block inside the other one:
+To test whether the widget reflects updates of the resource we add another describe block inside the previous one:

 ```javascript
  describe( 'and an update of the articles resource', function() {